Brad Soderberg

 Bradley William Soderberg (born May 10, 1962) is a men's college basketball coach.
-He is currently the Director of Scouting for the University of Virginia Cavaliers.
-Soderberg was previously head coach at Lindenwood, St. Louis, South Dakota State, Loras College, and was the interim head coach at Wisconsin.
+He is currently an assistant coach for the Millikin Big Blue of the College Conference of Illinois and Wisconsin (CCIW).
+Soderberg was previously head coach at Lindenwood, St. Louis, South Dakota State, Loras College, was the interim head coach at Wisconsin, and an assistant coach for the University of Virginia Cavaliers.

 Playing career

 Born in Wausau, Wisconsin, Soderberg played basketball at Pacelli High School in Stevens Point, Wisconsin for his father, Wisconsin Basketball Coaches Hall of Fame Coach, Don Soderberg.
 Soderberg played basketball in college at Ripon College from 1980 to 1982 before he transferred to University of Wisconsin–Stevens Point, playing at Stevens Point from 1982 to 1984 under head coach Dick Bennett, and with Terry Porter (who later became player and eventually a head coach in the National Basketball Association).
 The 1984 team made it all the way to the championship game of the NAIA Tournament before falling 50–48 to Fort Hays State University.
 He graduated from the University of Wisconsin–Stevens Point in 1985 with a degree in physical education.